Preserving our past

 If we decide to accept your item, we will send you a donation form, which stipulates that you hold rights of ownership and possession to the donated objects and by signing the document, are transferring those rights, with no limiting conditions to the Heritage Park Society.

-As a registered charity, Heritage Park is able to issue gift-in-kind income tax receipts for the fair market value of an object, in accordance with our procedures and Canada Revenue Agency regulations.
+As a registered charity, Heritage Park is able to issue gift-in-kind income tax receipts for the fair market value of an object.
+In order to receive a tax receipt donors will need to submit an independent written valuation with their donation in accordance with our procedures and Canada Revenue Agency regulations.